 WHAT IS A DYNAMIC WARM UP?

-A dynamic warm up involves short dynamic stretches and movements aimed to loosen up your joints and the surrounding muscles and increase your body temperature and blood flow.
-The exercises in a dynamic warm up should mimic movements that you will use in the workout to come, as to optimize your range of motion and prepare your muscles to endure resistance and tension.
-When doing a dynamic warm up, you should emphasize the mobility and stability of joint complexes that will bear the brunt of your workout.
+A dynamic warm-up involves short dynamic stretches and movements aimed to loosen up your joints and the surrounding muscles and increase your body temperature and blood flow.
+The exercises in a dynamic warm-up should mimic movements that you will use in the workout to come, as to optimize your range of motion and prepare your muscles to endure resistance and tension.
+When doing a dynamic warm-up, you should emphasize the mobility and stability of joint complexes that will bear the brunt of your workout.

 You should do short dynamic stretches of 1-5 seconds before working out, but you should not do long holds.
 The goal is to loosen up and decrease stiffness, not create too much laxity.

-Static Stretches vs Dynamic Stretches
+Static Stretching vs Dynamic Stretching

 KEY FOCUS OF A WARM UP